zannloo/tp/docs/DeveloperGuide.md

 Currently, our application only checks if the phone number is more than 3 characters long.
 Our current validation is lacking as users are able to enter a `123` as a phone number or a phone number that is infinitely long.
 We plan to improve this validation by enforcing a tighter validation.
-This can be achieved by creating a `map<String, Integer>` of common phone extensions to their length and then enforcing that the phone number be of that length.
+This can be achieved by creating a `Map<String, Integer>` of common phone extensions to their length and then enforcing that the phone number be of that length.
 This allows our users to have the peace of mind that the phone number is validated and robust enough to handle international numbers.

 ### Better marking and un-marking validation (// TODO low priority, remove when needed )

-Currently, our application does not check if the tasks is marked or unmarked before any operation.
-This resulted in users being able to mark/un-mark tasks infinitely, this is not intuitive and may mislead some users.
+Currently, our application does not check if the tasks are marked or unmarked before any operation.
+This results in users being able to mark/un-mark tasks infinitely, this is not intuitive and may mislead some users.
 Hence, we plan to only allow users to un-mark tasks that are marked and vice versa.
+This can be easily done by checking the current state and throwing an error if the resultant state is same as the current state.
 Also, we plan to add a more descriptive error message to highlight to the user of the current state of the task.

 ### More robust duplicate checking